GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 + GitHub flavored markdown provides for easier numbered lists.
 Simply start each item with `1.` and they will be re-numbered.
 However this does not work in Doxygen.
 Number each item correctly.

++ **Blockquotes** markdown lets you put a `>` at the beginning of a paragraph.
+All the following lines will be part of one section of blockquotes.
+However, in Doxygen, you appears to need a `>` after every new line.

 ## Appendix B.  How Documenting TorqueScript Works

 For several years, Torque2D produced a TorqueScript manual in a different way than described in this reference.